Energy Balance of a Bose Gas in Curved Spacetime: Conclusions

-\textit{Discussion.} In this Letter, we have derived a generalized hydrodynamic formulation of a system of charged bosonic excitations laying in a curved spacetime, which is governed by a general relativistic set of continuity, Hamilton-Jacobi, and Euler equations written up in Madelung variables, equivalent to the Klein-Gordon-Maxwell equations.
-Performing a $3+1$ foliation of the spacetime, we have shown that it is possible to split the total energy of the system into different contributions, specifically the kinetic, quantum and electromagnetic parts, and a term due to the gravitational field strength.
-The main result of this Letter is the energy balance equation for the boson gas, being a first step towards the first law of thermodynamics for a scalar field in general relativity.
-It is worth remarking that this result is general and has not been derived before.
-We believe that it is possible to carry out the same procedure by decomposing the matter equation for fermions.
+In this article, we have derived a generalized hydrodynamic formulation of a system of charged bosonic excitations laying in a curved space-time, which is governed by a general relativistic set of continuity, Hamilton-Jacobi, and Euler equations written up in Madelung variables, equivalent to the Klein-Gordon-Maxwell equations.
+By performing a $3+1$ foliation of the space-time we are able to handle curved geometries within this framework.
+We have shown that it is possible to split the total energy contribution of the hydrodynamical system associated to the boson gas into different contributions or potentials, specifically the kinetic, quantum and electromagnetic parts, and a term due to the gravitational field strength arisen from the curvature of space-time.
+The main result of this article is the energy balance equation for the boson gas which plays the role of an hydrodynamical first law of thermodynamics for the system in the general relativistic regime.
+In addition, in order to relate the potentials involved in the balance equation, we compute some physical conserved quantities defined along the $3+1$ foliation such as the total energy and the projected momenta which are written in terms of the energy-momentum tensor of the scalar and pure geometric entities associated with the foliation.
+In this way, we establish a mapping between the potentials and actual physical observables.
+It is worth remarking that this result is general and has not been derived before and it is an important result for models involving canonical scalar fields in astrophysics, such as models of dark matter and neutron stars.
+We believe that it is possible to carry out the same procedure by decomposing the matter equation for fermions, but it is beyond the scope of this work.
+Finally, for illustrative purposes, we present a simple case of study consisting in a couple of bosonic systems -plane-wave case and the spherically symmetric case-laying in flat space-time whose scalar equation is the Newtonian one plus a first order relativistic (post-Newtonian) correction which gives rise to non-static behavior of the potentials in the balance equation.